enonic/app-metafields/README.md

 ### For images

 1. Current content's `SEO` mixin's `image` field.
+2. First outboundDependency of type media:image on the content.
+3. The site config's custom JSON paths, if any (in the order defined).
-2. The app config's custom JSON paths, if any (in the order defined).
+4. The app config's custom JSON paths, if any (in the order defined).
-3. Check in some commonly used fields: `image`, `images`.
-4. Resort to the fallback image set on the app itself.
+5. Site content's `SEO` mixin's `image` field.
+6. First outboundDependency of type media:image on the site.
-5. If nothing is found the meta fields for the image are not created.
+7. If nothing is found the meta fields for the image are not created.

 ## Releases and Compatibility